2408189Kyle/java-medical-reminder-system/README.md

 We would like to express our gratitude to:

+**Our Instructor**
-- **Our Instructor** - For the guidance provided throughout the development of this project.
-Their feedback helped us better understand Java and apply OOP principles effectively.
+For the guidance provided throughout the development of this project.
+Their feedback helped us better understand Java and apply OOP principles effectively, particularly in implementing encapsulation, inheritance, abstraction, and polymorphism in real-world scenarios.

+**Our Groupmates**
-- **Our Groupmates** - For the teamwork and cooperation that made this project successful.
+For the teamwork and cooperation that made this project successful.
+The collaborative debugging sessions and code reviews significantly improved the quality of our implementation.

+**Online Resources**
-- **Online Resources** - Especially [Programiz](https://www.programiz.com/java-programming) for helping us test and run our Java program smoothly.
+Especially [Programiz](https://www.programiz.com/java-programming) for helping us test and run our Java program smoothly.
+The tutorials on abstract classes and inheritance were particularly helpful.

+**Open Source Community**
+For the countless examples and best practices that guided our OOP design decisions.

-This project would not be as polished without everyone's support.
+This project would not be as polished without everyone's support and contributions.

 ---